 PeaZip checks file extension to prevent improper modifications to those file types, so if it is necessary to bypass this security recommendation it is possible by changing the file extension in one with read+write support (i.e. .zip) to be able to edit the file with the application, or check "Try to edit non explicitly supported file types" in options, Settings, Archive manager.

-Drag and drop from application to system
+Drag and drop from application to system or other applications

-PeaZip supports drag and drop from application to system on Windows, for copying/moving files and for extraction from archives.
+PeaZip supports drag and drop from application to system (and other application supporting drag&drop) on Windows, for copying/moving files and for extraction from archives.